teckel12/LuaTelemetry/README.md

 This can be used to locate a lost model, using the launch-based model location indicator and distance.
 The launch-based orientation view is useful if model orientation is unknown.
 The script gives audio feedback for flight modes, battery levels, and warnings (no need to manually set this up for each model).
-Audio feedback will play in background even if iNav Lua Script screen is not displayed.
+Audio feedback will play in background even if iNav LuaTelemetry screen is not displayed.

 ## Release History

 #### v1.1 - 09/22/2017
-* Repo moved to iNav
+* Repo moved to INAVFlight
 * Screen formatting for Taranis X9D, X9D+ & X9E
 #### v1.0 - 09/19/2017
 * Initial release